SETL: Uses

-Implementations of SETL were available on the DEC VAX, IBM/370, SUN workstation and APOLLO.
+Implementations of SETL were available on the CDC 6600, CDC Cyber, DEC VAX, IBM/370, Sun workstation and Apollo.

 In the 1970s, SETL was ported to the BESM-6, ES EVM and other Russian computer systems.

 SETL was used for an early implementation of the programming language Ada, named the NYU Ada/ED translator.
 This later became the first validated Ada implementation, certified on April 11, 1983.

-According to Guido van Rossum, "Python's predecessor, ABC, was inspired by SETL -- Lambert Meertens spent a year with the SETL group at NYU before coming up with the final ABC design!"
+According to Guido van Rossum, "Python's predecessor, ABC, was inspired by SETL – Lambert Meertens spent a year with the SETL group at NYU before coming up with the final ABC design!"

 Language variants

 SET Language 2 (SETL2), a backward incompatible descendant of SETL, was created by Kirk Snyder of the Courant Institute of Mathematical Sciences at New York University in the late 1980s.
 Like its predecessor, it is based on the theory and notation of finite sets, but has also been influenced in syntax and style by the Ada language.

 Interactive SET Language (ISETL) is a variant of SETL used in discrete mathematics.

-GNU SETL is a command-line utility that extends and implements SETL.
+GNU SETL is a command-line utility that implements and extends SETL.